aaronangle/primo_website/blog/_posts/2025-11-04-environmental-factors-rubber-longevity.md

 ## Built to Last with Primo Rubber Co.

 At **Primo Rubber Co.**, we specialize in creating rubber components that stand up to challenging conditions — from high-temperature seals to outdoor gaskets and chemical-resistant parts.
-Our team helps you select the right compound for your specific environment, ensuring long-lasting performance and dependable quality in every part.
+Our team helps you select the right compound for your specific environment, ensuring long-lasting performance and dependable quality in every part. [**Contact Primo Rubber Co. today**](/#Contact) to learn more about our custom rubber molding capabilities and material options.